hmallen/lorenzbot/README.md

 - Remove loop delay almost entirely, replacing with constant monitoring of real-time websocket order book

 NEEDS TESTING:
+- Add max sell amount that is ~5%? less than total bought to "accumulate" trade currency
 - Add price difference from target to Telegram messages
 - Catch ALL exceptions with logger...some going completely uncaught/unhandled ****
 - On Poloniex internal error, buy (and possibly sell) trades are still logged as if they were successful